Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Summary and Discussion

 The key numerical results are collected in Table~\ref{tab:predictions}.

-This work sits within a broader program: Paper~I~\cite{PaperI} established the $B$-lattice and fit quark and lepton masses; Paper~II~\cite{TwoOverTwo} derived the two-over-two texture from a single flavon with three messenger chains; Paper~III~\cite{Companion} parameterized CKM mixing in four magnitudes; Paper~IV~\cite{LeptonLattice} extended the lattice to the PMNS sector; Paper~V~\cite{UFP} provided the dynamical UV completion via vectorlike fermion chains.
-The present paper (Paper~VI) closes the loop by showing that the same discrete symmetry that governs all these flavor structures also solves the strong CP problem, fixes the axion phenomenology, and points to a specific dark-matter mass window.
+This work sits within a broader program: Paper~I~\cite{PaperI} established the $B$-lattice and fit quark and lepton masses; Paper~II~\cite{TwoOverTwo} derived the two-over-two texture from a single flavon with three messenger chains; Paper~III~\cite{Companion} parameterized CKM mixing in four magnitudes; Paper~IV~\cite{LeptonLattice} extended the lattice to the PMNS sector; Paper~V~\cite{UFP} provided the dynamical UV completion via vectorlike fermion chains; and the subconstituent analysis~\cite{Subconstituents} developed the compositeness interpretation and the generation-dependent axion couplings.
+The present paper closes the loop by showing that the same discrete symmetry that governs all these flavor structures also solves the strong CP problem.